Catherine of Siena: Later life

+Between the years 1367 and 1374, Catherine devoted herself to helping the sick and incarcerated of Siena.
+With her help in the Hospital of Santa Maria della Scala and within the neighborhood that she was living, Catherine's acts of charity became well-known.
+This led to her being known as santa donna, or a holy woman.
+This reputation of holiness eventually led to her involvement in politics and a hearing with the pope.

 As social and political tensions mounted in Siena, Catherine found herself drawn to intervene in wider politics.
 She made her first journey to Florence in 1374, probably to be interviewed by the Dominican authorities at the General Chapter held in Florence in May 1374, though this is disputed (if she was interviewed, then the absence of later evidence suggests she was deemed sufficiently orthodox).
 It seems that at this time she acquired Raymond of Capua as her confessor and spiritual director.

 After this visit, she began travelling with her followers throughout northern and central Italy advocating reform of the clergy and advising people that repentance and renewal could be done through "the total love for God."
 In Pisa, in 1375, she used what influence she had to sway that city and Lucca away from alliance with the anti-papal league whose force was gaining momentum and strength.
 She also lent her enthusiasm toward promoting the launch of a new crusade.
-It was in Pisa in 1375 that, according to Raymond of Capua's biography, she received the stigmata (visible, at Catherine's request, only to herself).
+It was during this time in Pisa, according to Raymond of Capua's biography, that she received the stigmata (visible, at Catherine's request, only to herself).

-Physical travel was not the only way in which Catherine made her views known.
+Her physical travels were not the only way in which Catherine made her views known.
 From 1375 onward, she began dictating letters to scribes.
 These letters were intended to reach men and women of her circle, increasingly widening her audience to include figures in authority as she begged for peace between the republics and principalities of Italy and for the return of the Papacy from Avignon to Rome.
 She carried on a long correspondence with Pope Gregory XI, asking him to reform the clergy and the administration of the Papal States.

-Toward the end of 1375, she returned to Siena, to assist a young political prisoner, Niccolò di Tuldo, at his execution.
 In June 1376 Catherine went to Avignon as ambassador of the Republic of Florence to make peace with the Papal States (on 31 March 1376 Gregory XI had placed Florence under interdict).
 She was unsuccessful and was disowned by the Florentine leaders, who sent ambassadors to negotiate on their own terms as soon as Catherine's work had paved the way for them.
 Catherine sent an appropriately scorching letter back to Florence in response.
 While in Avignon, Catherine also tried to convince Pope Gregory XI, the last Avignon Pope, to return to Rome.
 Gregory did indeed return his administration to Rome in January 1377; to what extent this was due to Catherine's influence is a topic of much modern debate.